 7. Canned fish

-Be it pumpkin seeds, flaxseeds or chia seeds, these seeds supply both protein and fibre, which helps to regulate your immune system.
+Be it pumpkin seeds, flaxseeds, or chia seeds, these seeds supply both protein and fiber, which helps to regulate your immune system.
 They’re also the perfect snack option, especially if you begin to feel peckish throughout the day.